 Suitable borrowing you need could be referred to as a renovation loan, a home improvement mortgage or loan, a refurbishment loan, or bridging finance (also known as a bridging loan).

-A short-term loan rather than a mortgage?
+Would a short-term loan be better than a mortgage?

-Short-term borrowing is always going to be more expensive month-by-month than long-term finance.
+Short-term borrowing is always going to be more expensive month by month than long-term finance.
 But with a bridging loan (or bridge finance), borrowers have the option to have the monthly interest payments “rolled up” into the total amount of the loan, to be repaid at the end of the agreed loan period.

 The presumption is that a homeowner is already paying monthly mortgage payments (since bridging finance is secured against a property already owned), so it would be a stretch to afford additional monthly borrowing costs.

-Rolled-up interest reduces the amount of funding available to spend on building works (since the maximum loan amount must include the compounded interest costs), but it allows borrowers to keep their monthly outgoings as low as possible, freeing-up spare cash for the ongoing cost of the renovations.
+Rolled up interest reduces the amount of funding available to spend on building works (since the maximum loan amount must include the compounded interest costs), but it allows borrowers to keep their monthly outgoings as low as possible, freeing-up spare cash for the ongoing cost of the renovations.